tradingview-pine-seeds/docs/repo.md

 ## Get access to a repository

 Send us an email to pine.seeds@tradingview.com with the subject __Pine Seeds Request__.
-Specify your GitHub username and the desired repository suffix.
+Specify your GitHub username and the desired repository suffix. __The maximum number of characters in suffix must be 16.__
 The repository name will be `seed_<your_github_username>_<suffix_you_provided>`.

 > __Note__